 Skip to main content

 This tutorial walks you through the steps to test your StableFX integration as a taker.
+This tutorial contains general instructions on testing your integration with successful trades.
+If you want to test specific failure scenarios, see Magic Numbers for Testing StableFX.

 Prerequisites